 Do It, Do It, Do It

-Although peer pressure is sometimes harmful, in this kind of situation that pressure is likely being applied with the best of intentions.
+Although peer pressure is sometimes harmful, in this kind of situation that pressure is being applied with the best of intentions.
 People have learned that creating content regularly can have positive effects on your business and your SEO and they’re just trying to help.

 Just Say No

 Just because everybody says you absolutely, positively must blog doesn’t mean that you need to listen to them.
 Lots of photographers, myself included, have a spectacular business without any blogging.
-So if peer pressure is your primary or sole motivation, don’t let yourself get sucked into doing something you don’t want to do.
+So, if peer pressure is your primary or sole motivation, don’t let yourself get sucked into doing something you don’t want to do.

-Writing blog posts to improve your search engine positions is the most commonly cited reason why people blog.
+Writing blog posts to improve your search engine positions is the most cited reason people blog.
 And it’s certainly true that when SEO techniques are correctly and rigorously applied, photographers can realize positive results from search engine optimization.

 It’s a known fact that fresh content is appealing to search engines.
-And there’s probably no better place to post your fresh content than on your blog.
+And there’s no better place to post your fresh content than on your blog.
 So blogging is good right?
 The answer to that question is yes.
 And no. And it depends.